 - 350 ml almond milk

-- 120 g dates previously soaked in water for minimum 2 hours
+- 150 g dates previously soaked in water for a minimum of 2 hours

 - 50 g creamed coconut highly concentrated coconut in a firm block

 - 100 g roasted hazelnuts ground